johannfaouzi/pyts/doc/contribute.rst

 the first page that you see on the online documentation.
 Then you can move to the pages that you modified and have a look at your changes.

-Finally, repeat this process until you are satisfied with your changes.
+Finally, repeat this process until you are satisfied with your changes and open a pull request describing the changes you made.